 Evolutionary and ecological perspective of gut microbiota as mediators of health

 It is increasingly apparent that microbial communities living on and within many organisms can have a profound impact on their health and evolutionary fitness.
-This includes interactions with the immune system and the determination of parasite infection outcomes.
+This includes interactions with the immune system and the determination of pathogen infection outcomes.

 Selected publications